k2view-academy/K2View-Academy/articles/03_logical_units/01_LU_overview.md

 ### Things to Consider Before Designing an LU

 Every Fabric project starts by defining its LUs.
 Analyze the business requirements and understand how the consuming application will use the data.
+Use this information to define the different Business Entities to implement and build an LU for each Business Entity.

 ### General Recommendations for Designing an LU
-Data Product is often split between different data sources.
+Business Entity is often split between different data sources.
 In some cases, it is preferable to create one LU that contains all data sources.
 In other cases, it is more advantageous to split the LUs and create a separate LU for each data source.

-In general, an LU should be based on the smallest number of data sources, as long as it represents a full 360 view.
+In general, an LU should be based on the smallest number of data sources, as long as it represents a full 360 view of a Business Entity.

 For example, if you have a Data Product called Customer, but different Customer Types (e.g. consumer and business) have different data sources, the recommended approach will be to create an LU for each subtype (in our example, different Customer Types).